ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

      - The internal identifier for the problem component.
    * - ``part_id``
-     - For a problem component that contains multiple questions, the internal identifier for each one.
+     - For a problem component that contains multiple questions, the internal identifier for each question.
 For a problem component that contains a single question, the internal identifier of that problem.
    * - ``problem_display_name``
      - The display name defined for the problem.
    * - ``question_text``